JohnnyLoathe/p2pool-node-status/README.md

 p2pool-node-status
 ==================

 A clean p2pool node dashboard.
 It uses Bootstrap and jQuery.
+Audio notifications are provided for new shares and blocks (on most modern browsers).

 ### Screenshot